 Lumbar disc herniations can be a painful condition.
 Most cases don’t require surgery, but the most severe herniations may benefit from a lumbar microdiscectomy.

-To learn more about the treatment of lumbar disc herniations, read about lumbar disc herniation treatment from Hudson Valley Brain and Spine Surgery.
+To learn more about the treatment of lumbar disc herniations, read about lumbar disc herniation treatment from Oppenheim and Degen Neurological Surgeons.